-- Net Metering: You can sign a net metering agreement with your Fairview utility company.
-This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then subtract this value from your monthly utility bill.
+- Net Metering: You can sign a net metering contract with your Fairview utility company.
+This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+They will then subtract this value from your utility bill each month.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a specific percentage of the cost of your solar system.

-The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
 Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Fairview solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Fairview solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.